cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 ## Builder Stylesheets

-The `builders/` directory contains 32 XSLT stylesheets registered in `builders.json`.
+The `builders/` directory contains 34 XSLT stylesheets registered in `builders.json`.
 Each transforms a CIM profile's internal XML representation into a specific output artefact format.
 The builders are executed by Saxon HE 10.8 and are all XSLT 3.0 compliant unless otherwise noted.
 For detailed documentation on individual builders, their NTE (Name/Type/Extension) settings, and usage guidance see the [CIMTool Builders Library](https://cimtool-builders.ucaiug.io/).

-The directory also contains additional experimental and legacy `.xsl` stylesheets that are not registered in `builders.json`.
-These are not active builders and are not documented here.

-A second registry, `java-builders.json`, declares 8 **JAVA**-type builders that are implemented directly by CIMUtil Java generator classes rather than by XSLT stylesheets.
-They produce the OWL, RDFS, Turtle, and canonical profile-XML serializations and are registered for execution by `cimtool-cli`; see the [cimtool-cli README](../cimtool-cli/cimtool-cli-README.md) for details.
-Because they are not XSLT, they are not listed in the stylesheet table below.

 | Stylesheet | Output Extension | Description |
 | --- | --- | --- |